Start simple: choose a format, compare codecs, or learn the basic terms.

 What is a codec?

-A codec reduces the size of audio or video data so it can be stored or streamed efficiently.
+A codec reduces the size of audio or video data so it can be stored, streamed, or shared efficiently.
+Start here before the deeper codec vs format distinction.

 Lossy vs lossless